Aerial view of a residential roof for inspection

 Overview

+The damage you can’t see from the ground is the damage that gets expensive.
 Over the months after a storm, small hail impacts turn into leaks, rot, mold, and insulation damage that costs far more than the original repair.
-We inspect your roof, gutters, siding, and exterior — and document everything with photos and measurements formatted for insurance adjusters.
+We inspect your roof, gutters, siding, and exterior and document everything with photos and measurements formatted for insurance adjusters.
 If it’s fine, we tell you it’s fine.
 If it needs work, we show you exactly where and why.
+Start with the issue in front of you.
+Get clear on the next step.

 What a good hail & wind damage roof inspection plan should cover